Loran-ash/Snake-Game-Using-Visual-Basic/README.md

 # Snake-Game-Using-Visual-Basic

-A snake game using Visual Basic.
+A snake game written with Visual Basic.

 You need to download Visual Basic to open this file though it's hard to get nowadays. lol